Back to UMRA Recipe Book Contents

 How to make Christmas pudding ice cream:

-For those who find traditional Christmas pudding rather too heavy or for those who live in hot countries here is an ice cream with all the flavors of the good old Christmas "Pud".
+those who live in hot countries here is an ice cream with all the

 Ingredients